 - 2.1 The concept of relevancy is fundamental to the law of evidence.
-Material which a party intends to present as evidence must have a close and logical link with the issues to be determined in the case at hand.
-The ultimate test of relevance is whether the material presented has a reasonably direct bearing on the subject or makes the matter which requires proof, more or less probable. - 2.2 The role of the Hearing Panel is to determine whether, on the balance of probabilities, a breach of the Code of Conduct has or has not occurred.
-If the Hearing Panel find the Respondent has not contravened the Code of Conduct the case will be dismissed and the Hearing concluded. - 2.3 If the Hearing Panel finds that the Respondent has breached the Code of Conduct, it will proceed to hear any representations in respect of mitigation from the Respondent. - 2.4 This means that in order to be relevant to the question of whether or not there has been a breach of the Code of Conduct, any evidence presented by the parties and witnesses must have a close and logical link to the conduct that is alleged to amount to a breach of the Code and any facts concerning this that are in dispute. - 2.5 If the Hearing Panel determines there has been a breach of the Code of Conduct, any evidence presented by the parties and witnesses may be taken into account in the imposition of an appropriate sanction if it has a close and logical link to the question of whether there are any mitigating factors. - 2.6 Questions of relevance will depend on the individual facts of each case.
+Material which a party intends to present as evidence must have a close and logical link with the issues being determined in the case at hand.
+The ultimate test of relevance is whether the material presented has a reasonably direct bearing on the subject or makes a matter which requires proof more or less probable. - 2.2 The role of the Hearing Panel is to determine whether, on the balance of probabilities, a breach of the Code has occurred.
+If the Hearing Panel find the Respondent has not contravened the Code, the case will be dismissed and the Hearing concluded. - 2.3 If the Hearing Panel finds that the Respondent has breached the Code, it will proceed to hear any representations in respect of mitigation from the Respondent. - 2.4 In order to be relevant to the question of whether or not there has been a breach of the Code of Conduct, any evidence presented by the parties and witnesses must have a close and logical link to the conduct that is alleged to amount to a breach of the Code and any facts concerning this that are in dispute. - 2.5 If the Hearing Panel determines there has been a breach of the Code of Conduct, any evidence presented by the parties and witnesses may be taken into account in the imposition of an appropriate sanction if it has a close and logical link to the question of whether there are any mitigating factors. - 2.6 Whether evidence is relevant will depend on the individual facts of each case.
 It is for the Hearing Panel to determine whether disputed facts have a bearing on the issue to be determined.
-That is a question of degree, and will involve considering matters of proportionality, fairness and justice.
+That is a question of judgment, and will involve considering matters of proportionality, fairness and justice.